 Congress: Up the Ante for People With CF

-Congress is considering two bipartisan bills that would help to ensure people living with cystic fibrosis have affordable access to the highly specialized treatments and care they require.
-The Cystic Fibrosis Foundation, alongside the CF community, calls on Congress to pass both the Pioneering Antimicrobial Subscriptions to End Upsurging Resistance (PASTEUR) Act and the Help Ensure Lower Patient (HELP) Copays Act without delay.
+Congress is considering two bipartisan bills that would help ensure people living with cystic fibrosis have affordable access to the highly specialized treatments and care they require.
+The Cystic Fibrosis Foundation, alongside the CF community, call on Congress to pass the Pioneering Antimicrobial Subscriptions to End Upsurging Resistance (PASTEUR) Act without delay and to support the Help Ensure Lower Patient (HELP) Copays Act.

 The PASTEUR Act